-Suppose you’ve blasted ahead and smashed your way through the Wall of Flesh without any corruption preparation, though.
-In that case, you’re probably panicking right now about all the overgrown ugliness infecting your world.
+Suppose you’ve blasted ahead and smashed through the Wall of Flesh without any corruption preparation.
+In that case, you’re probably panicking about all the overgrown ugliness infecting your world.

-However, you’re better off calling it quits and starting a new world armed with the knowledge of how to stop Corruption in Terraria before it’s too late.
+However, you’re better off calling it quits and starting a new world armed with the knowledge of stopping corruption in Terraria before it’s too late.

-Before diving into how to prevent Corruption, we need to have a little chat.
-You see, Corruption, or the corruption mechanic, can be split into three separate biomes as opposed to just one.
+Before diving into how to prevent Corruption, we need to chat briefly.
+You see, Corruption, or the corruption mechanic, can be split into three separate biomes instead of just one.

-While functionally the same, we need to go over a few distinct differences between each biome.
-Otherwise, you’re going to be going into your corruption containment half-blind, and we don’t want that.
+While functionally the same, we must review a few distinct differences between each biome.
+Otherwise, you’ll be going into your corruption containment half-blind, and we don’t want that.